 What type of files does ‘wwrite’ support?

 wwrite is a text-only editor.
-As of right now it can only support text files.
+As of right now it can only support plain-text files.

 I want to import a template, can this be done?

-As of version 2.0.0 this cannot be done.
+As of version 3.0.0 this cannot be done.
 This may be a feature that comes in the future.

 All of the files I import just have a white background, is there anyway to import a file with a background color already assigned?

 Just like the templates, As of version 2.0.0 this is not possible.
-This is also a planned feature for a future update.
+This is may come in a future update.